 Also, when your guests take the extra step to submit their names and location, they’ll already know where to send their questions at the end of the session!
 Win-win, right?

 Polling is a vastly underestimated tool in the world of webinar marketing and production.

 When you implement polls into your webinar marketing strategy, it does a couple of things: first, it stimulates additional engagement.

 Second, it allows people to speak their mind on topics that genuinely engage them.

-Yes, the whole goal of the presentation might be to deliver a message – but the real feedback that polls offer in real time is invaluable.
+Yes, the whole goal of the webinar topic might be to deliver a message – but the real feedback that polls offer in real-time is invaluable.